sendwithus/competencies/competencies/meetings.md

 # Competency - Meetings

-Two or more people come together to do one of the following
+Two or more people come together to do one of the following:

-* Share information

-* Make some strategic decision

-* Tackle a tough problem

-* Cross department alignment

-* Retrospectives

-* Team planning
+Share information, Make some strategic decision, Tackle a tough problem, Cross department alignment, Retrospectives, Team planning

 This document talks about how do you run a successful meeting, the advanced section talks about specific types of meeting / meeting skills.